vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 ## Creating a custom icon set

-As previously mentioned you can easily create your own icon set, as shown below.
 An icon set consists of an object with one property `component` which should be a functional component that receives props of type `IconsProps`.

-If this new custom icon set is supposed to be your default set, then you should also supply the necessary `aliases` so that Vuetify components know what icons to render.
+In order to use a custom icon set as the framework default, you **must** add the necessary *aliases* that correspond to values used by Vuetify components.

+The following snippet is a complete list of all supported icon types:

 ```ts
 // src/iconsets/custom.ts